On the statistical arrow of time

-Due to the ignorance of the observer, i.e. the observers inability to distinguish the set of pure states within any given coarse-grained region $\Omega_j$, it is necessary to introduce the notion of probability on phase space.
-Let $P_j$ be the probability that the system occupy the region $\Omega_j$ and let $P_\alpha$ be the probability that the system occupy the pure state $\phi_\alpha$ within $\Omega_j$.
-If the observer know with absolute certainty that the system occupy the mixed state $\psi_j$ and not some other state $\psi_i, i\neq j\in[1, M]$, it is given that
+Due to the ignorance of the observer, i.e., the observer's inability to distinguish the set of pure states within any given coarse-grained region $\Omega_j$, it is necessary to introduce the notion of probability on phase space.
+Let $P_j$ be the probability that the system occupies the region $\Omega_j$ and let $P_\alpha$ be the probability that the system occupies the pure state $\phi_\alpha$ within $\Omega_j$.
+If the observer knows with absolute certainty that the system occupies the mixed state $\psi_j$ and not some other state $\psi_i, i\neq j\in[1, M]$, it is given that

 For continuous systems, the summation is replaced by an integral, i.e.